 In Android ICS and below, the Developer option is not hidden and is available under the Settings.

-In Android Gingerbread, the step to enable debugging mode is slightly different.
+In Android Gingerbread, the step to turn on the USB debugging mode is slightly different.

 - From the app drawer, open the Settings.

 - On the next screen, click on Development.